Moonlight304/AlumNex/server/API_DOC.md

 * `communityID` : (String, Required) The ID of the community the post belongs to.
 * `communityPostID` : (String, Required) The ID of the post to comment on.
-* `newComment` : (String, Required) The content of the new comment.
+* `comment` : (String, Required) The content of the new comment.

 **Response Structure:**

 - **Success:**
     ```
     {
-        status: success,
+        status: 'success',
         message: Saved comment
     }
     ```
 - **Fail:**
     ```
     {
-        status: fail,
+        status: 'fail',
         message: <error_message>
     }
     ```